MCG-NJU/BasicTAD/README.md

 Our paper is available in [BasicTAD](https://arxiv.org/abs/2205.02717)

 # News
-[2022.9.1] We update README.md, and we will release codes, checkpoint on THUMOS14 soon.
+[2022.9.1] We update README.md, and release codes, checkpoint on THUMOS14.

 ![alt](basictad.png)